gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 So large social networks create tulpa externalities which can be positive or negative.

-Further, media personalities might crowd out acquaintances in meatspace, but on the other hand, there are such legions of them that they create myriad new distinctions, which might motivate me to meiotically split a tulpa that otherwise would have contained several disparate people.
+Further, media personalities might crowd out acquaintances in meatspace, but on the other hand, there are such legions of them that they create myriad new distinctions, which might motivate me to meiotically split a tulpa that otherwise would have contained several diverse people.

 Most fascinating of all is the idea that social networks force us to develop more efficient ways to mnemotechnically encode conflicting tulpas.
 Are there different methods of reaching equilibrium (whatever that means here), such as regret minimization as compared to Nash equilibrium?